 - ☐ Immediately gather everyone indoors and stay there.
 Do not leave even if you see people outside. - ☐ Close and lock all outside doors and windows.
 Tape gaps around doors and windows.
-Leave all inside doors open. - $\hfill \Box$ Turn off appliances or equipment that blows out indoor air or sucks in outside air. - ☐ Turn down furnace thermostats to the minimum setting and turn off air conditioners. - ☐ Extinguish all potential sources of ignition (do not smoke or attempt to start your vehicle). - Stay off of the phone so that you can be contacted by emergency personnel. - ☐ Stay tuned to local radio and television for possible updates.
+Leave all inside doors open. - $\hfill\square$ Turn off appliances or equipment that blows out indoor air or sucks in outside air. - ☐ Turn down furnace thermostats to the minimum setting and turn off air conditioners. - ☐ Extinguish all potential sources of ignition (do not smoke or attempt to start vour vehicle). - $oldsymbol{\square}$ Stay off of the phone so that you can be contacted by emergency personnel. - lue Stay tuned to local radio and television for possible updates.